 - Nipeaze for men – just because men don’t wear bras doesn’t mean they don’t have to take care of their chest during long runs and marathons.
 Nipple chafing is very common, and a male friend recently expressed how painful it really is.
 You do not want to be caught in this situation, so using something like this product would really help.

-- your favorite pair of running shoes – if you’re in the market to try something new, I cannot recommend Altra enough!
+- Your favorite pair of running shoes – If you’re in the market to try something new, I cannot recommend Altra enough!
 I have converted friends and my husband to these great running shoes.
 The extra room in the toebox is my favorite part.
 The Escalantes or Torins are both great for marathon training.
+Carbon fiber plate shoes have also become popular for getting a PR in your marathon – including the Saucony Endorphin Pro which I recenly purchased and plan to wear for my next race.

 Warm Weather Race Day Clothing Checklist